 Humans not Numbers: The Case for an International Mechanism to Address the Detainees and Disappeared Crisis in Syria

-On 25 May 2021, five Syrian victims and survivors-led associations will brief the public on a recent study to address the detainees and disappeared crisis in Syria.
-This follows their launch -earlier this year- of the Truth and Justice Charter, which outlines Syrian victims’ vision for dealing with detention, disappearance, and their country’s future.
-The new study, which was conducted by Professor Jeremy Sarkin, former chair of the UN Working Group on Enforced or Involuntary Disappearances (WGEID), explores options for the creation of a dedicated new mechanism to deal with this crisis.
+On 25 May 2021, five Syrian victims and survivors-led associations briefed the public on a study to address the detainees and disappeared crisis in Syria.
+This followed their launch -earlier this year- of the Truth and Justice Charter, which outlines Syrian victims’ vision for dealing with detention, disappearance, and their country’s future.
+The study, conducted by Professor Jeremy Sarkin, former chair of the UN Working Group on Enforced or Involuntary Disappearances (WGEID), explores options for the creation of a dedicated new mechanism to deal with this crisis.
 Based on the findings of this study, the convening Syrian victims associations call for the establishment of an effective body or institution to secure the release of detainees, discover the fate of the disappeared and missing and find the remains of those who are no longer alive.
-The public release of this study aims to catalyse solidarity from international actors on the detainees and disappeared crisis in Syria into concrete action, by educating stakeholders about the urgent case for creating a new mechanism and building support for its establishment.
+The public release of this study aimed to catalyse solidarity from international actors on the detainees and disappeared crisis in Syria into concrete action, by educating stakeholders about the urgent case for creating a new mechanism and building support for its establishment.

 The five Syrian victims' organisations are partners of Impunity Watch.
 We provided assistance and advice to these victims' organisations throughout the process leading to the production of this study.